OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 localization_priority: Normal
 ---

-# Add Custom keyboard shortcuts to your Office Add-ins
+# Add custom keyboard shortcuts to your Office Add-ins

-Keyboard shortcuts, also known as key combinations, enable your add-in's users to work more efficiently and they improve the add-in's accessibility for users with disabilities by providing an alternative to the mouse.
+Keyboard shortcuts, also known as key combinations, enable your add-in's users to work more efficiently.
+Keyboard shortcuts also improve the add-in's accessibility for users with disabilities by providing an alternative to the mouse.

 [!include[Keyboard shortcut prerequisites](../includes/keyboard-shortcuts-prerequisites.md)]